byt3bit/byt3bit.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page -->
 ---

-I am a tenure-track assistant professor at the[Department of Computer Science](https://www.uibk.ac.at/informatik/index.html.de) of the University of Innsbruck.
+I am a tenure-track assistant professor at the University of Innsbruck ([Department of Computer Science](https://www.uibk.ac.at/informatik/index.html.de)).

 My research interests lie in the area of cryptography.
 I am interested in the design principles of  cryptographic functions, and cryptanalysis.
 My current research often takes me to the realms of (computational) algebraic geometry and algebraic number theory.